percona/pmm-doc/docs/details/commands/pmm-admin.md

 ### Enable all collectors

-PMM starts the MongoDB exporter by default by using these these parameters:
+PMM starts the MongoDB exporter by default by using these parameters:

 |Parameter|Description|
 |-----|-----|